GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 ### Getting To Know Your Character

-#### Clothing
-Choose a style of clothing/look.
-A gold star if you find visual references to share with the group.

 #### The Abyss Stares Back
 What was your first encounter with the unknown?
 Roll or choose: